rotheconrad/00_in-situ_GeneCoverage/README.md

     # Example execution:
     python 01_MagicBlast_ShortRead_Filter.py -i uniqueID_metagenomeID.shuf.blast
     ```

     *The optional -rtm flag can be useful for calculating unique coverage distances between closely related genomes or MAGs.
-It will remove all reads with a tied best-hit blast match reducing the coverage calculations for shared (or core) sequence regions and emphasizing the unique sequence components present in-situ*
+It will remove all reads with a tied best-hit blast match reducing the coverage calculations for shared (or core) sequence regions and emphasizing the unique sequence components present in-situ.*

 7. De-concatenate.